EPFL-ENAC/TethysChlorisCore.jl/docs/src/index.md

 # TethysChlorisCore

 Welcome to the documentation for [TethysChlorisCore](https://github.com/EPFL-ENAC/TethysChlorisCore.jl).
-This package aims to facilitate the use of the Tethys-Chloris model by centralized shared utilities and types that are used by the Tethys-Chloris model and its extensions.
+This package aims to facilitate the use of the Tethys-Chloris model by centralizing shared utilities and types that are used by the Tethys-Chloris model and its extensions.

 ## Contributors